NoiseShift: Resolution-Aware Noise Recalibration for Better Low-Resolution Image Generation: Experimental Results

 \subsection{Qualitative Results}

-In Figure~\ref{fig:qualitative_sd3} and Figure~\ref{fig:qualitative_sd35}, we present qualitative examples of SD3 and SD3.5~\cite{sd3} before and after applying \method{} on CelebA and LAION-COCO.
+In Figure~\ref{fig:qualitative_sd3} and Figure~\ref{fig:qualitative_sd35}, we present qualitative examples of SD3 and SD3.5~\cite{Esser2024ScalingRF} before and after applying \method{} on CelebA and LAION-COCO.
 Across all resolutions, \method{} improves the overall image quality, providing better structure and textures of the generated images.
 In Figure~\ref{fig:qualitative_flux}, we show how \method{} improves the Flux-Dev model down to 64$\times$64 resolutions.
-Overall, we observe the quality improvement and fewer artifacts across the resolutions.
+Overall, we observe the quality improvement and fewer artifacts across the resolutions. \textit{More qualitative examples are provided in the supplementary material.}